microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

 11. Select **Sign in** and enter your Azure account credentials when prompted:

 > **Note**:
 > If you're doing this lab as part of a workshop and were provided an environment to use, please use the Azure account credentials provided to you.
+If you are not prompted, you can skip to the next step for now.

 ![On the Visual Studio welcome screen, the Sign in button is highlighted.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/visual-studio-sign-in.png?raw=true)